efrenjr-dev/express-server/README.md

+# Express Server

+This repository has 2 branches corresponding to configurations (schema and queries) on how the server connects to a MongoDB database.

+- **main** - Mongoose
+- **prisma** - Prisma Client

-The Express-Server provides many API tools, and resources that enable you to start user management, access, and authentication.
+The Express-Server provides many API tools that enable you to start user management, access, and authentication.

 ## **Getting started guide**